heroku/heroku-buildpack-multi-procfile/README.md

 When example-1 builds, it'll copy Procfile into /app/Procfile, and when example-2 builds, it'll copy backend/Procfile to /app/Procfile.
 For example-2, the process types available for you to scale up will be the ones referenced (originally) in backend/Procfile.

+# Heroku Pipelines

+**This buildpack will not work** for using a different Procfile in staging and production.
+You must use the same Procfile in these two environments because the slug will be compiled when your app is deployed to staging.
+When the compiled slug is promoted to production, the production environment will be ignored because the app won't be compiled again to copy over a different Procfile.

+This buildpack does work well for review apps though because they are compiled each time you deploy a new review app.

 # Authors

 Andrew Gwozdziewycz <apg@heroku.com> and Cyril David <cyx@heroku.com>